Beth Edmonds

-Betheda G. "Beth" Edmonds (born October 27, 1950 in Keene Valley, New York) is a librarian and former Democratic member of the Maine Senate, representing the 10th District from 2001 to 2009.
+Betheda G. Edmonds (born October 27, 1950, in Keene Valley, New York) is a librarian and former Democratic member of the Maine Senate, representing the 10th District from 2001 to 2009.
 She became the president of the Maine Senate after winning re-election in 2004.
 Her former district includes the towns of Brunswick, Freeport, Harpswell and Pownal.

 Pre-political career

 Edmonds is from Keene Valley in the Adirondack Mountains of New York.
 She attended Clark University from 1967 to 1972.
 After graduation, she married Dan Nickerson, and moved to Freeport, Maine.
 Since moving to Maine, Edmonds has been actively involved in the National Organization for Women (NOW) and worked as an activist on the Equal Rights Amendment.
 She has worked at the Freeport Community Library since 1982, and became director of the library in 2005.

 Political career

 She was a member of the state senate from winning her seat in 2000 until she was term-limited out following the 2009 election.
 In 2000, 2002, 2004, and 2006, Edmonds won elections to the state senate.
 In December 2003, Edmonds became president of the Maine State Senate, making her first in the line of succession for the governorship.
 She is only the second female senate president in Maine history and the first to serve a second term as president.